 Pastrami sandwich

 Pastrami is a type of cured meat originating from Romania usually made from beef brisket.
-Later recipes use lamb, pork, chicken or turkey.
 The raw meat is brined, partially dried, seasoned with herbs and spices, then smoked and steamed.
-Like corned beef, pastrami was originally created as a way to preserve meat before the invention of refrigeration.
+Like corned beef, pastrami was created as a way to preserve meat before the invention of refrigeration.
 One of the iconic meats of Eastern European cuisine as well as American Jewish cuisine and New York City cuisine, hot pastrami is typically served at delicatessen restaurants on sandwiches such as the pastrami on rye.
-The name pastrami comes from the Turkish pastırma, derived from the Turkish and Azerbaijan verb bastırma meaning "to press".
+The name pastrami likely comes from the Romanian verb "a păstra", meaning to preserve or to keep, referencing a traditional method of meat preservation prevalent before refrigeration.
+Ultimately, it was probably derived from the Turkish, Greek, and Serbo-Croatian pastirma and bastırma meaning "to press".

 Source: Wikipedia